Zeppelinite/GitHub-Pages/HowTo_LinuxCNC.md

-# HowTo_LinuxCNC
-     How to get started with a Linux CNC
+# How to get started with a Linux CNC

 [Skip to content](#main)